timtim0705/Nations_HP/README.md

 a_{n1} & \dots & a_{nn}\\
 \end{bmatrix},\:
 ```
-Given that sector inputs are equal to sector outputs, output can be represented as
+Given that sector inputs are equal to sector outputs, output value distribution can be represented as a system of linear equations

 ```math
 \begin{equation}